AdGuard vs. Adblock Plus 2025: One Blocks More Than Just Ads

 Ad blockers work by blocking the scripts used by ads.
 You’ll experience a much cleaner internet without video ads that follow you down the page, pop-ups that get in the way of what you’re reading, or a clutter of other ads blocking what you’re trying to view.

-The one advantage AdGuard has over Adblock Plus is that it also blocks trackers.
+It used to be that the one advantage AdGuard has over Adblock Plus is that it also blocks trackers, but recent Adblock Plus tests have shown that it can now block trackers as well.
 For us, this is pretty important because trackers are the hidden code in websites that help build a profile of you online.
 This information is used by companies like Google and Meta, which then sell it to advertisers.
 Trackers can increase the amount of spam and scams you receive, as well as leave you vulnerable to things like identity theft.

 AdGuard also includes extra features with the Windows app.
 App plans include parental controls, browsing security, browser assistant, DNS leak protection, and a VPN.